 A local engineer, William Hendry-Prophet, is building a case for repurposing the site for closed looped geothermal energy generation: using heat from underground reservoirs.
 It’s mostly set up for it, he says, and of course well-connected to the grid.
 There is precedent internationally and the geology is being looked into, with ground explorations already undertaken by BP decades ago.
 Hendry-Prophet feels that it is a “huge waste to get rid of these cooling towers, and the site as a whole”, a construction which involved so many hours of labour and tonnes of concrete.

-Our home is marked and scarred by these modern megaliths, but somehow made more sacred by their presence in our skyline.
+Our home is marked and scarred by these modern megaliths, yet somehow made more sacred by their presence in our skyline.
 To write such a short obituary for these world destroyers, totems of progress, providers in the most literal sense of jobs and power to so many, is impossible in words alone.
 The images here, from Long Eaton based photographer Steve Cole, will evoke far stronger feelings in local souls than words and facts.

 Whatever the future holds for the site as its coal-burning days reach an end, Ratcliffe-on-Soar Power Station’s light will keep shining.
 Like those familiar plumes, its legacy hangs thickly in the air - in the memories of those who worked there and lived their lives in its shadow, and beyond in the climate mess coal leaves behind.